MatthewPierce-ITC/clipcreatordocs/pages/create_designations_import.markdown

 ### Import Text Files

 Importing is a very fast and easy method to get your clips into the proper format.
-As long as you have a text file containing the clips, with a single designation on each line Clip Creator will format and error check all entries.
+As long as you have a text file containing the clips, with a single designation on each line, Clip Creator will format and error check all entries.

 ![Screen Grab - Manual Import Menu Item](../assets/ui_menu_settings_cropped.png)